There are many options available to cover expenses that are accumulated upon someone passing away.

 What Does Funeral Insurance Typically Include?

 The death benefit that comes from funeral expense insurance can be used to pay for any necessary expenses.
-While this money is often used to pay for cremation, casket, cemetery plot, and other funeral arrangements, it can also be spent on other outstanding bills, legal fees, or given to charity.
+While this money is often used to pay for cremation, casket, cemetery plot, and other funeral arrangements, it can also be spent on other outstanding bills, legal fees or given to charity.
 The insurance companies do not restrict the use of the funds.

-What is the Best Funeral Insurance?
+What is the Best Way to Pay for Funeral Expenses?

 b.
 Funeral insurance was specifically designed for seniors as an affordable way to cover these costs.
 The money that the beneficiary receives is completely flexible and can be spent on anything necessary at the time.

 c.
 The coverage amount that is initially taken out can be adjusted to accommodate any budget.
-To find the best life coverage it is best to work with an independent agent that represents many insurance companies.
+To find the best life coverage, it is best to work with an independent agent that represents many insurance companies.

 Willamette Life is an independent agency that specializes in funeral insurance coverage for seniors.
 Give us a call to find your best coverage option.
 844-576-0019

 Stacie manages the content for Willamette Life by keeping it up to date and accurate.
 By taking the questions frequently asked by clients she has been able to assist in developing a series of blogs that will hopefully be able to help more people than just those we are able to speak with.